Vietnam Aid Program Performance Report 2018-19

 Summary of publication

-This report summarises the performance of Australia's aid program in Vietnam from July 2017 to June 2018 against the Vietnam Aid Investment Plan 2015-16 to 2019-20.
+This report summarises the performance of Australia's development cooperation program with Vietnam from July 2018 to June 2019 against the Vietnam Aid Investment Plan 2015-16 to 2019-20.

 Australia's assistance to Vietnam focuses on enabling and engaging the private sector for development, assisting the development of a highly-skilled workforce, and promoting women's economic empowerment including ethnic minorities.